saltymouse/Limechat-Discordant/README.md

 ## Developer Install

-1. Open your LimeChat 'Themes' in your Terminal
+1. Open your LimeChat `Themes` in your Terminal
 2. `npm install` to install dependencies
 3. `npm run dev` for local dev (browser preview)
-4. `npm run deploy` build and copy files to the `Themes` folder
+4. `npm run deploy` build and copy files to the `Themes` folder to test in LimeChat

 ### Developer Notes